Introduction to Operating Systems

 There is no lab section for this course; however, the Ubuntu lab machines (joeys, adas, babbages, and cerfs) will be used to test all of your assignments.
 Before submitting any code, you should make sure that it compiles and runs correctly on these machines.
 If your program doesn't work on the lab machines, then it doesn't work.

-I do occasionally make mistakes.
-If you think I made a mistake when grading an assignment, quiz, or exam, you should email me, with detailed justification, within one week of the date the grades are available.
+I do occasionally make mistakes, as do TAs and graders.
+If you think we made a mistake when grading an assignment, quiz, or exam, you should email me, with detailed justification, within one week of the date the grades are available.
 If you don't, your original grade will stand.

 Email is the best way to contact me for individual issues (use Piazza for generally-relevant communication).
 During normal working hours (9-5) on weekdays I check email frequently and I will try to respond quickly (hopefully the same day).
 I do also check email on weekends and evenings, but not nearly as frequently (almost never on Sundays).
 So, expect longer delays.